Frequently Asked Questions

 Several actions by the Auditor-Controller, Assessor, Assessment Appeals Board and Treasurer and Tax Collector’s Office may result in refunds.

 • Approved Exemptions or Assessed Value Changes: If the Assessor’s Office grants an exemption or decreases the assessed values of a property, a refund may be issued.
 For more information about this type of refund, contact the Assessor’s office by email at helpdesk@assessor.lacounty.gov or the Auditor-Controller’s Office at propertytax@auditor.lacounty.gov.
-You may also contact any of the Assessor’s Office (213) 974-3211.
+You may also contact any of the Assessor’s Office locations at (213) 974-3211.

 • Assessment Appeals Decisions: If the decision of an Assessment Appeal Board reduces your assessed value or reverses a reassessment of your property, a refund may result.
 For more information about this type of refund, contact the Assessor’s Office by email at helpdesk@assessor.lacounty.gov or the Auditor-Controller’s Office at propertytax@auditor.lacounty.gov.
-You may also contact any of the Assessor’s Office (213) 974-3211.
+You may also contact any of the Assessor’s Office locations at (213) 974-3211.
 If your assessment appeal for a reduced value is denied, call the Assessment Appeals Board at (213) 974-1471.

 • Excess Payments: If you pay the same bill twice or overpay taxes, a refund may result.
 These refunds are processed and issued by the Treasurer and Tax Collector’s Office.
-For more information about this type of refund, contact the Treasurer and Tax Collector’s Office by email at info@ttc.lacounty.gov or (213) 974-2111.
+For more information about this type of refund, contact the Treasurer and Tax Collector’s Office by email at info@ttc.lacounty.gov or call (213) 974-2111.

 Reductions or Deletions of Direct Assessments: A refund may result from the reduction or deletion of a direct assessment.
 However, the Auditor-Controller does not process refunds resulting from reductions or deletions of direct assessments after the taxes have been paid.
 If you are entitled to a direct assessment refund, you must contact the taxing agency responsible for the assessment.
 The telephone numbers of the direct assessment taxing agencies are printed on your annual tax bill.
-For additional information, contact the Auditor-Controller’s office by email at propertytax@auditor.lacounty.gov or (213) 974-8368.
+For additional information, contact the Auditor-Controller’s office by email at propertytax@auditor.lacounty.gov or call (213) 974-8368.

 No, we have no provisions or system support to do this.

-If you feel you are entitled to a refund of taxes and/or penalties, you are required to complete a Refund Claim Form You must pay your taxes or penalty prior to filing a claim.
+If you feel you are entitled to a refund of taxes and/or penalties, you are required to complete a Refund Claim Form.
+You must pay your taxes or penalty prior to filing a claim.

 1915 Act Bond is issued by a district to build infrastructure such as sewer trunk line, utility line, roads, etc. The district then annually meets the legal requirements to place a special assessment tax on the secured property benefited by the Infrastructure to repay the bond.
 If the taxes are unpaid when due, the district may meet the legal requirements and take action to foreclose on the property in order to collect the 1915 Act direct assessment amount.
 The key contact for a 1915 Act assessment is the agency that had the assessment added to a tax bill.